coreportsly/chouse/README.md

 All API endpoints are supported and data returned is parsed JSON objects.

-This projects have no tests however it is being using in production at [coreportsly.com](http://coreportsly.com)
+This project has no tests however it is being using in production at [coreportsly.com](http://coreportsly.com)

 ### Usage